-Hello dear friends of our school,
+Hello dear friends and supporters of our school,

 Dear friends of our school,

 Thank you so much for your wonderful and very kind support.
 We deeply appreciate your help!